creativecommons/quantifying/README.md

 It will run on every commit automatically.

+### pre-commit Configuration

+A `.pre-commit-config.yaml` file has been added to the repository.
+This configuration file defines hooks to maintain code quality and formatting standards.
+These hooks are automatically executed before each commit to ensure consistency across the codebase.
+They include:

+- **Black**: A code formatter for Python.
+- **Flake8**: A tool that checks Python code for style and quality.
+- **isort**: A utility for sorting and formatting Python imports.

+The configuration ensures that the codebase adheres to consistent formatting and style guidelines, enhancing readability and maintainability.

 #### Using [`dev/tools.sh`][tools-sh] helper script
 The [`dev/tools.sh`][tools-sh] helper script runs the static analysis tools (`black`, `flake8`, and `isort`):